RosettaCommons/documentation/farna-refactor.md

 ## To do
 #### FARNA
-* **Important** Proper RNA_SecStructInfo objects, including noncanonical pairings and setup of base pair steps inside Rosetta
 * change default FARNA setup to stepwise setup (incl. -in:file:silent stored in FullModelInfo or FullModelParameters?).
 There is an issue discussion thread [here](https://github.com/RosettaCommons/main/issues/25).
-*A good time to do this might be when Kalli generalizes FARNA to include RNA-protein lo-res potential.
+We're part way there after importing the functionality of `rna_denovo_setup.py` into the RNA_DeNovoSetup class, which handles residue mapping to subproblems.
+Now just need to run `build_full_model` to generate initial poses. *A good time to test this might be when Kalli generalizes FARNA to include RNA-protein lo-res potential.
 Rebuilding an RNA pair within the MS2 test case is a good example.*
 * native RMSD screen in FARNA (to more stringently test idea that stepwise -lores can offer better sampling than classic FARNA) *Again, Kalli's work on RNP lores modeling offers good test case.*
 * test on more complex cases (e.g., tectoRNA, riboswitches) *Will test when Clarence/Caleb have MOHCA-seq benchmark set up.
 Note that we need a bunch of integration tests; see issue thread [here](https://github.com/RosettaCommons/main/issues/18)*
 * Fix bulge BPS databases, which now require filtering for wrong fold-tree entries.